spencer-hanson1/spencerhanson.net/README.md

 # [spencerhanson.net](https://spencerhanson.net/)
 Features:
 * Navbar with collapsable menu
-* Time-of-day dependent background that fades in
+* Time-of-day dependent background
+* Keyframe fade in animation
-* Carousel of photos from my travels
+* Carousel of photos
 * And more!

 Style: